 local seo

-You can’t optimize for terms you don’t know.
-Before touching your product pages, figure out what your potential customers are actually searching for.
+You can’t optimize for terms you haven’t identified.
+Before touching product pages, figure out what your potential customers actually search for.

-Target specific, intent-driven terms rather than broad, competitive ones.
+Target specific, intent-driven terms instead of broad, competitive ones.
 “Running shoes” is nearly impossible to rank for.
 “Minimalist trail running shoes for beginners” is achievable.

-This is where most Shopify stores fall short.
+Most Shopify stores fail here.
 Every product page is a potential entry point from search.
-Treat each one like a landing page.
+Treat it that way.

 Product titles — Include your primary keyword naturally.
 “Blue Ceramic Pour-Over Coffee Dripper” outperforms “Dripper Set #4” in search.